 The virus can be spread through contact with lesions and bodily fluids including oral or genital secretions.
-The virus can enter your body through a cut or opening in the skin, or through the moist inner lining of the urinary tract, vaginal area, the mouth, anus, or rectum.
-The HSV-2 virus is very contagious and can spread even when open lesions are not present.
-The HSV-1 virus can be passed through oral sex if a partner has cold sores on the mouth.
+The virus can enter your body through a cut or opening in the skin, or through the moist inner lining of the urinary tract, vaginal area, mouth, anus, or rectum.
+HSV-2 is very contagious and can spread even when open lesions are not present.
+HSV-1 can be passed through oral sex if a partner has cold sores on the mouth.

 What are the risk factors for genital herpes?

 What are the symptoms of genital herpes?